Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 Have two people for each 'domain' in the department who creates and uses that entity the most.
 The two people should be:

-* Business, from the department
+* Business, from the department that makes or uses the core entity the most.
-* 'Technical', which *could* be from the data team
+* 'Technical', which *could* be from the data team if there's no one more local

-They should have a working relationship for regular changes/updates and be able to make local decisions if the impact is non-breaking or within budget.
+They need a working relationship for regular changes/updates and can make local decisions if the impact is non-breaking or within budget.

 ## 6. Infrastructure